Steve Sutton, LCSW

 They may be very isolated socially and find it difficult to make new friends;

 They do caring things for others with the hope or expectation that other’s do so in return (giving to get).
 They feel resentful and hurt when this plan doesn’t work out but they rarely speak directly about how they feel.

 They may feel dissatisfied with their sex life and feel trapped as though there is no way to address it;

 They may be in a relationship that lacks emotional intimacy or feel lonely even around other people.

-If you’re ready to get out of your comfort zone (the one that’s been keeping you stuck), identify projects in your life that you want to work on, and get to work experimenting with how you can approach them differently I may be the guy for you!
+If you’re ready to get out of your comfort zone (the one that’s been keeping you stuck), identify projects in your life that you want to work on, and get to work experimenting with how you can approach them differently he is the guy for you!

-If you’re a couple that is willing to stretch into honesty and openness with each other – if you can tolerate discomfort in order to explore the potential of your relationship, I may be the guy for you!
+If you’re a couple that is willing to stretch into honesty and openness with each other – if you can tolerate discomfort in order to explore the potential of your relationship, He is the guy for you!

-I do not bill insurance, my practice is all private payment.
+He does not bill insurance, his practice is all private payment.